eBork1/Projects-Exercises/docs/projects/react-restaurant.md

 #### Stretch Goals

+- Create an MVP assigning points to user stories using the fibonacci method
 - Embed a Google Map showing the location of the restaurant.
 - Include a different menu for each day of the week that the restaurant is open.
 - Each time you access the API, you get a different menu.
 Save the results in local storage so that every time your website is accessed, the user gets the same menu.
 (Different users will see different menus; that's okay)